CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 #SBATCH -e /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/run_cctmv5.3.3_Bench_2016_12US2.16x16pe.2day.pcluster.log
 ```

+### Note that in this run script, slurm or SBATCH requests 8 nodes, each node with 32 pes, or 8x32 = 256 pes

-### Verify that the NPCOL and NPROW settings are configured to run on 256 processors
+### Verify that the NPCOL and NPROW settings in the script are configured to match, in this case, to run CMAQ using on 256 cpus NPCOL=16, NPROW=16 16x16=256

 `grep NPCOL /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/run_cctm_2016_12US2.256pe.8x32.pcluster.csh`